Daikalos/GameEngine/README.md

+# Simple Game Engine

-Simple game engine that is based on SFML containing a variety of functions for extended usage
+2D game engine that is based on SFML containing a variety of functionalities for expanded usage.
+Goal is to then to create a game using this engine.

 - Application
-- Sprite Batching
 - Physics
+- Collisions
 - Animations
 - UI
-- GameObjects
+- Entities
 - StateStack
 - Networking
 - Audio
+- InputHandler
+- ResourceManager
+- SpriteBatch
 - ...

 <ins>Estimated Time of Completion</ins>